MGuruNikhil/mosaicraUIWeekOne/src/components/ToggleSwitches/SlidingSwitch/README.md

-# ExpandingSwitch
+# SlidingSwitch

-ExpandingSwitch is a toggle switch.
+SlidingSwitch is a toggle switch.

 It supports customization of four attributes